On the Convergence Analysis of DCA: A Unified Convergence Framework for DCA

-whenever $h$ is non-differentiable at $x^k$, then we can get a similar result in \Hthree\ by assuming that ``$g$ has locally Lipschitz continuous gradient".
-This case is very interesting in practice, which allows the non-differentiability of $h$ at some points $x^k$.
-The proof of \Hthree\ is as follows: $g$ has locally Lipschitz continuous gradient over the bounded open set $\setD$ ($\supset \{x^k\}$) implies that
+whenever $h$ is non-differentiable at $x^k$, then we can achieve a similar result in \Hthree\ by assuming that ``g has a locally Lipschitz continuous gradient.''
+Note that at non-differentiable points, $\partial^{L}(-h)(x^k)$ is typically a proper subset of $-\,\partial h(x^k)$; choosing $-y^k\in\partial^{L}(-h)(x^k)$ avoids interior selections (e.g., $0$ in the $\ell_1$ case) that may fail to be limiting.
+This case is particularly interesting in practice, as it allows for the non-differentiability of $h$ at some points $x^k$.
+The proof of \Hthree\ in this scenario proceeds as follows: